vylorane/virtual-moped-exercise/README.md

 - at 79th St. and 8th Ave., the Moped should output an ad for the [American Museum of Natural History](http://www.amnh.org/).
 - at 74th St. and 1st Ave., the Moped should output an ad for [Memorial Sloan Kettering](http://www.mskcc.org/).
+- at 56th St. and 3rd Ave., the Moped should output an ad for [Tina's Cuban Cuisine](https://tinascubancuisine.com/) restaurant.
 - at 12th St. and 4th Ave., the Moped should output an ad for [The Strand](http://www.strandbooks.com/) book shop.
-- at 3rd St. and 6th Ave., the Moped should output an ad for [Fayda Coffee Tea Cookies Cake](http://www.fayda.com/) shop.

 ### Help